kuruwa2/ctf-writeups/HSCTF 6/Massive RSA/Readme.md

 The n is actually a prime.

 So phi(n) = n-1.
-Perform the modded inverse of e and decrypto the message.
+Perform the modded inverse of e and decrypt the message.

 ```
 d=modinv(e,n-1)